jangari/redcap_pb_wiz/README.md

 And after getting some more help from Gunther Rezniczek, specifically around the colour pickers he has in his certificate generator, I think it's now ready to release, at least as version 1.

+Thanks to Dan Foley for his nicer alert window.

 ## Todo

 I plan to incorporate more configuration, perhaps a middle colour for the gradient, shadow and other animations, work on the rather lacklustre JS alert as currently the only way to output the code (maybe a better modal with a copy to clipboard button) and I plan to solve the Font Awesome issue (CALCTEXT'ing html tags is fraught with pain), and will update the project with those enhancements as I work on them.